Kanogame/RustV/readme.md

-This is RV64 emulator with some pheripherals
+This is RV64 emulator with some peripherals

 This emulator is capable of booting xv6 (very slowly, though)